julbujmoy/mcv-c5-team2/week3/README.md

 Link to the slides: https://docs.google.com/presentation/d/1k3j3JOhO4CImBR6ymKt4p-C3FjSkIGPyGcAsiFlpjaM/edit?usp=sharing

+The pdf of the paper is in the week3 folder.

 ## Dataset: Food Images

 We had food images and the caption is the title of the dish.
 The model needed to predict this caption.